Blog

 Flume

-A service for collecting, aggregating, and moving large amounts of log data
+A service designed for efficiently collecting, aggregating, and moving large quantities of log data into Hadoop.

 Spark